linhdnguyen23/Archive/README.md

 ### 7. Unknown commands

-If a user asks your program to perform a command it doesn't understand, it should emit a clear and appropriate error message.
+If asked to execute a command you don't understand, emit a clear and appropriate error message.

 ## The Requirements